AI-Collaboratory/Scribe/doc/setup_city.md

 This will generate CSV files after reading all the image files in the target folder.
 Particularly, the outcomes include `group_[city_name].csv` files and one `group.csv` file.

 ## 6. Copy the CSV files to the Project Folder
 Since you're targetting only one city, copy `group_[city_name].csv` to the `subjects` folder inside the project folder.
 For example, if you're targetting Pittsburgh, you copy `group_Pittsburgh.csv` to `/html/project/pittsburgh/subjects/`.
 Of course, you need to delete other csv files, if any.
+In the `group_[city_name].csv` file, delete the line with order 0, since it usually points to the cover page of documents (if not, don't delete it.
+You need to check it).

 `group.csv` file contains all the city data that were in the image folder.
 You need to delete all the cities other than the target city.
 In the Pittsburgh case, you just leave the following lines and delete all others.
 ```